thomassuedbroecker/authors-java-jee/local-dev-junit/README.md

 The Authors microservice has one RESTful api endpoint called `getAuthor`.
 The endpoint provides one parameter for the Author name.
 The endpoint returns Author data in a JSON format.

-These are the steps we need to understand and to realize:
+These are the steps we need to basicly to understand and to realize:

 1. To invoke that REST endpoint of the Authors microservice we need a REST Client.
-2. Then we need to transform the JSON response to a Author data class.
+2. Then we need to transform the JSON response of the REST endpoint to a Author data class.
-3. Next we need to handle different values to invoke different values for the parameter of the Author name, to run tests with a variations of names.
+3. To run tests with a variations of names, we need to handle different values to invoke the REST Endpoint parameter for the Author name.
-4. Then we need to verify the actual value against the expected value and document the result.
+4. Then we need to compare the actual response value with a expected value and document the result.

 **To create the JUnit test, we need to know**

 1. How to setup a JUnit test on the OpenLiberty for the development mode?
 2. How to convert JSON Data from a String to a Author Java instance with JSON-B?
-3. How to create a REST Client with JAX-RS?
+3. How to create a REST Client with JAX-RS and MicroProfile?
 4. How to configure parameterized a JUnit test?
 5. How to define write the concrete parameterized a JUnit test?
 6. How to execute the JUnit test?